 In other words, the central cities surrounding Jesus’ hub of earthly ministry had more light and heard more gospel than any other region on planet earth during Jesus’ preaching ministry.
 Yet, as John the apostle recorded, “The true light, which gives light to everyone, was coming into the world.
 He was in the world, and the world was made through him, yet the world did not know him.
 He came to his own, and his own people did not receive him” (John 1:9-11).

 Jesus makes it clear that people who have heard the gospel and rejected it will be held to a higher and more severe judgment than those who have never heard the gospel at all.
 God judges with perfection, and not all sin is equal.

+Are All Sins Equal?
 All Sin Is Not the Same in Its Effect

 Suppose you’re standing on the side of a mountain lake in the early hours of the a beautiful fall morning.
 As you watch the sun rising over the hills, your eyes behold the stillness of the water that serves as a mirror to the brilliant foalage surrounding the edge of the lake.
 If you toss a rock the size of a quarter into the sill water, it will have a certain effect.
 A number of ripples will disrupt the stillness of the water.
 However, if you decided to toss a rock the size of a softball into the water, a much different result would occur.
 The same thing can be said regarding sin.

+Are All Sins Equal?
 The “All Sin Is the Same” Phrase Promotes Capitulation Rather Than Mortification

 The devil is a created being, and just as all humans have a beginning—so does the devil.
 Satan has lived and learned much over the thousands of years of his life.
 He has learned how to increase in his craft of subtle temptations.
 In a masterful way, he can make God’s children who have learned to hate the very things that God hates to lower their guard and capitulate on their choices of sin.